-Papahanaumokuakea Marine National Monument
+Papahānaumokuākea Marine National Monument

-Papahanaumokuakea Marine National Monument is situated in the northwestern portion of the Hawaiian archipelago, located northwest of the island of Kauai and the other main Hawaiian islands.
-A vast, remote, and largely uninhabited marine region, the Monument encompasses an area of approximately 139,797 sq mi (362,075 sq km) of the Pacific Ocean.
+Papahānaumokuākea Marine National Monument (Monument) is situated in the northwestern portion of the Hawaiian archipelago, located northwest of the island of Kaua‘i and the other main Hawaiian islands.
+A vast, remote, and largely uninhabited marine region, the Monument encompasses an area of approximately 587,578 sq mi (1,508,870 sq km) of the Pacific Ocean.
 The Monument is dotted with small islands, islets, reefs, shoals, submerged banks, and atolls that extend from subtropical latitudes to near the northern limit of coral reef development.